 The school ensures that funds for disadvantaged groups are used to best advantage to enhance literacy and numeracy skills, capacity to learn and study, in the management of attendance and toward ensuring that the whole school experience is maximized.
 Lockdown & consequent extended periods of 'home learning' created additional demands upon educational support teams to ensure that learning was facilitated & taking place & that welfare was monitored on a regular basis.
-The school prioritized activity to enable Students who are at a disadvantage were able to take full advantage of all that the school is able to provide, in both support for learning & personal development, encouraging them to raise & ultimately achieve their aspirations.
+This work has continued & the school continues to prioritize activity to enable Students who are at a disadvantage are able to take full advantage of all that the school is able to provide, in both support for learning & personal development, encouraging them to raise & ultimately achieve their aspirations.